T2 Corporation – Income Tax Guide – Before you start

 A non-resident corporation is subject to a 15% withholding under Regulation 105 on any fee or other amount paid to it for services rendered in Canada (regardless of whether the services are provided by an employee of the corporation or are sub-contracted to another party).
 This withholding is held on account of any potential tax liability that the corporation may have to Canada.
 The corporation's tax liability is determined upon the assessment of its Canadian income tax return.

-Send your election to file a Canadian return under section 216.1 to the tax services office that processed application Form T1288 and issued the reduction.
+Send your Canadian T2 return that you elected to file under section 216.1 to the tax services office that processed application Form T1288 and issued the reduction.
 Write “Actor's election” at the top of page 1 of the return.

 How do you file your return?